SimonVaz18/west-london-dog-grooming/README.md

 ### About Section
 The about section allows visitors to learn about the business by giving a brief overview of the skills and services provided.
 - The section is split into two sub-sections, the first having a brief text description and the second having a carousel of dog grooming related images.
-- It is hoped this section provides a stylish, boutique feel which is inline with the business' philosophy
+- It is hoped this section provides a stylish, boutique feel which is inline with the business's philosophy
 - This section is also fully responsive.
 On larger screens both sub-sections appear side by side where as on smaller devices they're stacked
 - The carousel has auto-slides as well as manual buttons to view the selection of images